leesangjun1903/Data-Science-and-ML-Application/Theory/readme.md

 Learning to Learn with AutoML (Meta-Learning)
 TensorFlow Processing Units

+## Python Machine Learning,
+Giving Computers the Ability to Learn from Data
+Training Simple Machine Learning Algorithms for Classification
+A Tour of Machine Learning Classifiers Using scikit-learn
+Building Good Training Sets – Data Preprocessing
+Compressing Data via Dimensionality Reduction
+Learning Best Practices for Model Evaluation and Hyperparameter Tuning
+Combining Different Models for Ensemble Learning
+Applying Machine Learning to Sentiment Analysis
+Embedding a Machine Learning Model into a Web Application
+Predicting Continuous Target Variables with Regression Analysis
+Working with Unlabeled Data – Clustering Analysis
+Implementing a Multilayer Artificial Neural Network from Scratch
+Parallelizing Neural Network Training with TensorFlow
+Going Deeper – The Mechanics of TensorFlow
+Classifying Images with Deep Convolutional Neural Networks
+Modeling Sequential Data Using Recurrent Neural Networks
+Project one – performing sentiment analysis of IMDb movie reviews using multilayer RNNs
+Project two – implementing an RNN for character-level language modeling in TensorFlow

 # ETC
 Reproducing Kernel Hilbert Space, Mercer’s Theorem, Eigenfunctions, Nystr¨ om Method, and Use of Kernels in Machine Learning: Tutorial and Survey, Benyamin Ghojogh